machine mastery

 • Reduce dose by 1g

-• Focus WDT on edges
+• Focus WDT specifically on edges

-• Inspect basket for wear
+• Inspect basket for wear marks

 Channeling at Center Only